statmike/vertex-ai-mlops/readme.md

 - [Explorations](./Explorations/readme.md)
     - This is a series of projects for exploring new, new-to-me, and emerging tools in the ML world!
 - [Tips](./Tips/readme.md)
     - Tips for using the repository and notebooks with examples of core skills like building containers, parameterizing jobs and interacting with other GCP services.
+These tips help with scaling jobs and developing them with a focus on CI/CD.
 ---
 ## More Resources Like This Repository